Skip to main content

 • You can maximize patient choice and outcomes by offering a full menu of evidence-based treatment options.
 Approaches for treating alcohol use disorder (AUD) include behavioral health treatments, FDA-approved AUD medications, and mutual support groups, or a combination of any of these.

 • Behavioral health treatments for AUD can bring lasting positive change.
-Steer patients in need of referral for behavioral support to licensed therapists who provide evidence-based modalities.
+Steer patients in need of referral for behavioral health treatment to licensed therapists who provide evidence-based modalities.

 • Three FDA-approved medications for AUD can help prevent a return to heavy drinking and promote abstinence.
-They are neither addicting nor complicated to prescribe.
+The medications are neither addicting nor complicated to prescribe.
 Seek a prescribing specialist for assistance if needed.

 • One size does not fit all.
 If one treatment approach does not work for a particular patient, try another.

-• The NIAAA Alcohol Treatment Navigator can help you and your patients recognize the signs of evidence-based treatment for AUD and locate healthcare professionals who provide quality care.
+• The NIAAA Alcohol Treatment Navigator can help you and your patients recognize the signs of evidence-based care for AUD and locate healthcare professionals who provide quality treatment.

 As with many other medical conditions, treatment for alcohol use disorder (AUD) is not “one size fits all.”
 Different patients need different options.
 Fortunately, there are more AUD treatment choices than many people may expect.
 Evidence-based, quality treatment is offered at different levels of intensity and in a variety of settings to meet individual needs.
 Treatment can help patients achieve a goal of quitting drinking or of cutting down significantly, either of which can markedly improve their health status as well as how they feel and function.1

 Two types of evidence-based treatment for AUD are offered by healthcare professionals: behavioral healthcare and medications.
 They have been shown to be about equally effective2 and can be combined and tailored to improve outcomes for each patient.
-Many patients also benefit from active participation in mutual support groups such as Alcoholics Anonymous (AA) or a number of secular alternatives (see Resources), either on their own or as a complement to professionally led treatment.2
+Many patients also benefit from active participation in mutual support groups such as Alcoholics Anonymous (AA) or a number of secular alternatives such as SMART Recovery (see Resources), either on their own or as a complement to professionally led treatment.
+2

-Support for patients with AUD is offered in more settings than just specialty addiction programs.
-Primary care professionals can offer medications for AUD along with brief counseling (see Core article on brief intervention).
-Addiction physicians, clinical psychologists, and other licensed therapists also provide outpatient care in solo or group practices (see Core article on referral).
+Treatment for AUD is offered in more settings than just specialty addiction programs.
+Primary care professionals can offer medications for AUD along with brief counseling.
+(See Core article on brief intervention.)
+Addiction physicians, clinical psychologists, and other licensed therapists also provide outpatient care in private practices and community clinics.
+(See Core article on referral.)
 These and other flexible, convenient options such as telehealth professional services and online or in-person mutual support groups may reduce stigma and other barriers to recovery.
 Here, we briefly describe options available to help patients with AUD.

 A note on a drinking level term used in this Core article: Heavy drinking has been defined for women as 4 or more drinks on any day or 8 or more per week, and for men as 5 or more drinks on any day or 15 or more per week.

 Patients with less severe AUD may be able to receive treatment in primary care via brief interventions (see Core article on brief intervention) and FDA-approved AUD medications.
-For people with more severe AUD or with mental health comorbidities, it’s wise to seek evidence-based behavioral health treatment with a licensed professional therapist to set the stage for lasting change (see Core article on mental health issues).
+For people with more severe AUD or with mental health comorbidities, it is wise to seek evidence-based behavioral health treatment with a licensed professional therapist to set the stage for lasting change.
+(See Core article on mental health issues.)

-Broadly, AUD-focused behavioral health treatment aims to help patients set goals, identify triggers that could prompt drinking, develop skills to stop or reduce drinking, manage emotions and stress, and build relationships that will support treatment goals.
-Specific evidence-backed approaches, which are about equally effective,2 include the following:
+Broadly, AUD-focused behavioral health treatments aim to help patients set goals, identify triggers that could prompt drinking, develop skills to stop or reduce drinking, manage emotions and stress, and build relationships that will support treatment goals.
+Specific evidence-backed approaches, which are about equally effective, 2 include the following:

 • Motivational enhancement therapy is conducted over a short period of time to help people build their own motivation for changing their drinking, form a specific plan for changing drinking behavior, and develop the skills and confidence needed to stick to the plan.